OmaymaS/onceupondata/content/post/how-do-harmful-algorithms-evolve/index.md

 ---
 title: How do harmful algorithms evolve?
-(Part 1)
 subtitle: 'The seeds of bad data products'
 author: ''
 date: '2021-09-12'